 This article applies to all Connect site administrators.

 The Settings menu is perhaps the most important part of the manager panel.
 These settings affect how everyone—site managers, agency managers, and volunteers—views, experiences and uses the entire site.

 Rather watch the movie?
-Check out our Site Settings playlist for admins!
+Check out our Site Settings playlist for site managers!

 Accessing Site Settings